RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 #### Volume mapping

 Don't forget to replace on docker command the string "/path/to/some/dir/on/your/host" with a path of an existing directory of your choice on your host machine.
 That directory will be the "input/output" point for the script.
 For example, if you place a dictionary.txt file there, inside the script you must access to it as "/io/dictionary.txt".
 If you capture a trophy or a Handshake file, save it at "/io/" dir to access it from the host.

+Regarding the second volume "/path/to/another/dir/on/your/host", it is optional and it shoulde be set only if you want to run a plugin for airgeddon.
+Check [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Plugins%20System) what plugins can do for you.

 #### Display problems (resolution detection)